peterchang2/bucket-list-back-end-api/README.md

 # How it works

 ### Once a user signs up and signs in, the user is able to create a bucket list item, along with a description that details what the user wants to do eventually in their lifetime (i.e. visit Hawaii, climb Mt.
-Kilimanjaro, etc.) In addition, the user can also update that entry and even check it off once they accomplish that item in their bucket list.
-A user can also delete their items whenever they decide to.
+Kilimanjaro, etc.) The user can also show and list a single or all of their items, and update a particular entry.
+In addition, the user can even check an item off their bucket list once they accomplish that item in their bucket list and delete any particular item at any time they choose.

 # Links